dannyphamv/flet-barcode-printer/README.md

 3. **Preview** (Optional) - Click Preview to see the generated code
 4. **Select Printer** - Choose your target printer from the dropdown
 5. **Print** - Click Print or press Enter
+6. **Reprint** - In the History tab, tap any row to copy the data to your clipboard and jump back to the Print tab ready to go

 The app automatically:
 - Generates high-quality codes optimized for 4-inch printing